Please note that this English Language Version of the competition rules (‘the Rules’) is binding.

 (4) Each entrant must gain the permission of a parent or guardian to enter the Young Competition.
 It is the responsibility of each entrant (and the entrant’s parent or guardian) to ensure that they have read and will abide by these Rules.
 By submitting an entry, each entrant (and the entrant’s parent or guardian) agrees to the Rules, that their entry complies with the Rules, and that they will be liable to the Owners and their licensees in respect of any damages or losses incurred as a breach of the Rules.

-(5) Entrants are not permitted to submit stills and/or moving images that:
+(5) Entrants are not permitted to submit images that:

-(iii) have been captured with the use of live bait;
+(iv) have been captured with the use of live bait.

 (6) Any entry found not to comply with the Rules at any stage of the Young Competition may be disqualified and no refunds or allowances will be made in the event of disqualification and any prizes will be forfeited.
 The decision of the Owners on all matters relating to the Competition is final and binding.
 No negotiation will be considered.
 The Owners reserve the right to amend the Rules and to waive breach of the Rules at their sole discretion, acting reasonably.